Would you like to stop emotional eating for good?

 Approaching emotional eating without rules or judgment makes it easier to observe if cravings are trying to fill a bigger void in life, if we’re eating foods and not actually getting pleasure from them.
 In this way, we can see emotional eating as a gift, a wonderful tool our body and emotions—our whole being—is using to get our attention in a loving way.

-So instead of us trying to stop emotional eating by viewing it as an enemy to conquer and banish from existence, why not start listening?
+Instead of us trying to stop emotional eating by viewing it as an enemy to conquer and banish from existence, why not start listening?

 Ways to Use Emotional Eating to Your Advantage: